By Roger Annis, published in A Socialist In Canada, August 27, 2018 (ending paragraphs revised on Dec 17, 2018)

 * Reflections on the Russian Revolution of 1917, essay by Roger Annis, Sept 11, 2017

-Two recent articles providing interpretations of ‘socialism’ illustrate the weaknesses of present-day socialist theory, as examined in the above essay.
+Two recent articles providing interpretations of ‘socialism’ illustrate the weaknesses of present-day socialist theory, as examined in my essay above.
 Neither article takes account of the global warming emergency nor rising imperialist war and militarism.
 You can read them here: What is democratic socialism?, by Neal Meyer, in Jacobin, Aug 20, 2018; and What do socialists mean by socialism?, by Todd Chretien, Socialist Worker.org, Aug 28, 2018.

 Socialism is a path of societal transformation.
-It is shaped and propelled by the class and national struggles of the exploited classes striving for a world of social equality and ecological harmony.
-The goal of socialism is a planned, social economy in which the cultural, spiritual and material wealth of society is shared in common and humans live within the planetary boundaries of Earth.
+It is shaped and propelled by the class and national struggles of the exploited classes striving for a world of social equality, abolition of war and militarism, and ecological harmony.
+The goal of socialism is a planned, social economy in which the cultural, spiritual and material wealth of society is shared in common with humans living within the planetary boundaries of Earth.
+To get there, the working classes and their potential allies among other social classes need to win political power (government) and then use that power to carry through sweeping economic and social change.
+‘Degrowth’ must guide these changes, meaning a massive reduction of all the waste and excess produced in capitalist society while simultaneously expanding ‘social’ production–housing, health care, education, healthy food, and science and culture.